-When I say a large-screen TV, I mean one that’s at least 55 inches, not 43.
-And if you can afford a bigger one, such as a 65-inch 4K TV or a 75-inch one, by all means get it.
+When I say a large-screen TV, I mean one that’s at least 55 inches.
+And if you can afford a bigger one, and have the proper-sized room, by all means get a 65-inch or 75-inch model.

 People keep buying smaller 4K screens because they are less expensive, and the TV manufacturers are heavily promoting them to increase their volume sales.
 (I suspect the TV makers are also pushing smaller-screen 4K TVs because they know people will soon upgrade to a larger-screen when they discover 4K doesn’t look much better on the smaller set.
 That way, they sell two sets rather than one.)

-Trust me on this, Dane.
+Trust me on this, Marcel.
 I speak from personal experience.

 I purchased a 55-inch LG OLED 4K TV a few years ago.
 When I started watching 4K programming, I was disappointed.
 Even with the benefits of OLED, the 4K picture didn’t seem much better than HD unless I sat very close to the screen, as close as 2 or 3 feet, in fact.